analysis-tools-dev/static-analysis/README.md

 # Awesome static analysis

-A collection of static analysis tools and code quality checkers for all programming languages
+A collection of static analysis tools and code quality checkers for all programming languages.
+Explanation: [OSS] stands for Open-Source-Software, [PROPRIETARY] stands for proprietary software.

 ## C